Alaska officials lobby Wal-Mart on salmon-critical move

 Any decision on salmon by Wal-Mart, the largest food seller in the United States, and by possibly other companies, could ripple through the grocery industry and potentially harm Alaska’s fishing-dependant economy.

-Alaskan fishing and policy officials were meeting with buyers at Wal-Mart’s Bentonville, Arkansas, headquarters on Thursday, in an effort to convince the retailer their own internal auditing system should suffice, the company said.
+Alaskan fishing and policy officials met with buyers at Wal-Mart’s Bentonville, Arkansas, headquarters on Thursday, in an effort to convince the retailer their own internal regulatory system should suffice, the company said.

+“We are optimistic that Walmart will recognize Alaska fisheries as sustainably managed,” said Susan Bell, Commissioner of Alaska’s Department of Commerce, Community, and Economic Development, who attended the meeting.

-The issue emerged when dozens of processors in the far-North state decided in 2012 to drop the internationally accepted blue ecolabel awarded by the London-based Marine Stewardship Council (MSC), saying it was expensive and eroded their brand.
+The issue emerged when roughly 40 salmon processors in the far-North state decided in 2012 to drop the internationally accepted blue ecolabel awarded by the London-based Marine Stewardship Council (MSC), saying it was expensive and eroded their brand.

 They said their own control systems were enough and they would consider the Ireland-based Global Trust Certification, as a replacement.

-The move conflicted with companies who have embraced the MSC certification as a lynchpin of broad public commitments to the environment.
+Other companies have embraced the MSC certification as a key part of broad commitments they have made on sustainability.

 Wal-Mart wrote a routine letter to its salmon suppliers in June warning them it requires its salmon to be MSC-certified as sustainable or working toward that distinction.

-“There are some pretty serious, broad implications with switching,” Walmart spokesman Chris Schraeder said, adding that issues such as third-party oversight, chain-of-custody reporting, and fishery improvement were key.
+The meeting on Thursday covered monitoring and sustainability practices, such as third-party oversight and chain-of-custody reporting, and other issues, Wal-Mart spokesman Chris Schraeder said.

+“We’re selling it in our stores today and we intend to carry it well into the future,” Schraeder said.

-MSC-certified salmon is also largely favored by catering services company Sodexo, which serves thousands of American hospitals, schools, and military canteens, said Deborah Hecker, vice president of sustainability.
+MSC-certified salmon is also largely favored by catering services company Sodexo, which serves thousands of American hospitals, schools, and military canteens, said Deborah Hecker, vice president of sustainability at Sodexo.

-Walmart did not have a specific date when it would decide whether to accept Alaska’s switch, Schraeder said.
-Sodexo said it had no plans to change it salmon policy.
+Walmart would not disclose how much Alaska salmon it buys or sells in its stores, and did not have a specific date when it would decide whether to accept Alaska’s switch, Schraeder said.

+Sodexo, which last year bought $22 million worth of Alaskan seafood, said it had no plans to change its salmon policy.

 The value of Alaska seafood retailed abroad and in the United States was roughly $6.4 billion in 2011, according to McDowell Group, Inc, a research firm contracted by the Alaska Seafood Marketing Institute (ASMI), nearly all of whose members dropped MSC.